-Despite high utilisation of its fund-based working capital limits at 92% during the trailing 12 months ended September 2021, liquidity of Arvind remains adequate marked by positive cash flow from operations and curtailed capex.
-Moreover, Arvind has relatively low term debt repayment obligation of Rs.250-350 crore per annum during the next two years as against envisaged cash accruals in the range of Rs.500-650 crore, indicating adequate cushion in its debt servicing.
-Furthermore, Arvind has curtailed its capex and has planned to undertake an annual capex of around Rs.100 crore each during FY22-FY24 to conserve its liquidity.
-These steps are expected to provide cushion to its liquidity in the short term.
+Despite high utilisation of its fund-based working capital limits at an average of 89% during the trailing 12 months ended November 2021, the liquidity of Arvind remains adequate, marked by positive cash flow from operations and curtailed capex.
+The fund-based working capital limit utilisation reduced sharply to 68% in the month of November 2021, aided by strong cash flow from operations and tighter working capital management, providing additional cushion to its liquidity.
+Moreover, Arvind has relatively low term-debt repayment obligation of Rs.250-350 crore per annum during the next two years as against envisaged cash accruals in the range of Rs.500-650 crore, indicating adequate cushion in its debt servicing.
+Furthermore, Arvind has planned to undertake an annual capex of around Rs.100 crore, each, during FY22-FY24, which is envisaged to be largely funded through internal accruals.

 Arvind has been focusing to reduce its reliance on short-term borrowings.
-During FY20 and FY21, the company availed longer-term debt to repay various shorter tenure debt which has resulted in more even spread of its debt repayment obligations in the medium term.
-Consequently, term debt instalment repayment during FY22-FY23 has reduced significantly leading to improvement in its current ratio.
-Prudent deployment of short-term funds on a continuous basis would remain a key monitorable going forward.
+During FY20 and FY21, the company availed longer-term debt to repay various shorter tenure debt, which has resulted in a more even spread of its debt repayment obligations in the medium-term.
+Consequently, term-debt instalment repayment during FY22-FY23 has reduced significantly, leading to improvement in its current ratio.
+The prudent deployment of short-term funds on a continuous basis would remain a key monitorable going forward.